 respectively.
-At the end of these three initializations, the interannual variations in soil temperature were <0.003°C at 0-7.8 m (the analyzed deepest depth) soil levels, which could be regards the model arriving the equilibrium states.
+At the end of these three initializations, the interannual variations in soil temperature were $<0.003^{\circ}$ C at 0-7.8 m (the analyzed deepest depth) soil levels which could indicate that the model arrived the equilibrium states.
 For each initialization run, the final states were saved and used to initiate the corresponding transient simulation from 1979 to 2009.